About the Test

 How much does the test cost?

-The cost of lipoprotein (a) testing depends on factors including where the test is done, whether any other measurements are included, and whether testing is covered by health insurance.
-The complete cost of lipoprotein (a) testing can include charges for the blood draw, office visits, and laboratory analysis of the test sample.
+The cost of lipoprotein (a) testing depends on factors, including where the test is done, whether any other measurements are included, and whether testing is covered by health insurance.
+Complete lipoprotein (a) testing can include charges for the blood draw, office visits, and laboratory analysis of the test sample.

-Because lipoprotein (a) is not part of routine cholesterol testing, some insurance plans may not pay for testing even if it is prescribed by your doctor.
+Because lipoprotein (a) is not part of routine cholesterol testing, some insurance plans may not pay for testing even if your doctor prescribes it.
 For that reason, you should talk to your insurance company before testing.

 Taking a Lipoprotein (a) Test

 A lipoprotein (a) test is performed with a blood sample.
 The sample is normally taken by a health professional with a routine needle blood draw at a doctor’s office, laboratory, or hospital.

 Pretest instructions for a lipoprotein (a) test can vary based on the laboratory’s requirements and whether the test includes other measurements in addition to lipoprotein (a).